On Saturday, March 13, 2010 2:55 PM, "Stephen Williamson" wrote:

 The value of these notes rapidly declined and by the early 15th century, the ratio between the paper and coin exceeded 300:1.
 The Great Ming Precious Notes were eventually suspended in 1450, though they are recorded as being in circulation until 1573.

-Silver and gold from overseas trading became the preferred medium of exchange, following a tradition that goes back thousands of years.
-These metals circulated as ingots that were called "sycees", weighing about 36 grams.
+Silver became the preferred medium of exchange, following a tradition that goes back thousands of years.
+Silver circulated as ingots that were called "sycees", weighing about 36 grams.

 For the next 450 years China functioned under a silver and copper economy.
 This ended following the revolution and overthrow of the emperor in 1911, followed by Chiang Kai-shek's rise to power in 1927, and formation of a Central Bank.